 The performance installation lasts 15 minutes.
-However, moving the audience into a radically different world and consciousness, Horse Inside Out was designed as an independent work to be experienced at an art museum.
-Shifting the visitors’ perception and awaking the senses, Horse Inside Out is an exploration into how museums can be experienced in new ways.
+Moving the audience into a radically different world and consciousness, Horse Inside Out was designed as an independent work to be experienced at an art museum.
+Shifting the visitors’ perception and awaking the senses, Horse Inside Out is also an exploration into how museums can be experienced in new ways.

-The Performance installation has been at ARoS Atelier (DK), Reykjavík Artmuseum (IS) and will be at AHJO Gallery (FI) in September 2021.
+The Performance installation has been at ARoS Atelier (DK) in January- february 2020, and at the AHJO Gallery (FI) in September 2021.